a piece of code with no foo defined

 Tags: ruby weirdness

 This article was written by me – Paweł Świątkowski – on 22 Aug 2014.
-I'm on Fediverse (Ruby-flavoured account, Elixir-flavoured account) and also kinda on Twitter.
+I'm on Fediverse (Ruby-flavoured account, Elixir-flavoured account).
 Let's talk.